All I Really Need to Know I Learned from the Dragon

 Even if they're 42.

-I’m a grown adult, but when I’m sick, it’s nice to be taken care of.
-It’s nice if someone makes me tea and brings it to me in bed.
+I'm a grown adult, but when I'm sick, it's nice to be taken care of.
+It's nice if someone makes me tea and brings it to me in bed.
 How much more is this true for diabetes?
-When you’re sick and run down, the demands of diabetes are that much more demanding.
-So if I can lift that burden for my son temporarily, even as a grown adult, then I want to do that for him, out of love.
-And just like when I get over a cold I start making my own tea again, I trust that when he gets over his “cold”, he’ll pick his diabetes care back up again.
+When you're sick and run down, the demands of diabetes are that much more demanding.
+So if I can lift that burden for my son temporarily, even when he is a grown adult, then I want to do that for him, out of love.
+And just like when I get over a cold I start making my own tea again, I trust that when he gets over his “cold”, he'll pick his diabetes care back up again.

 In the face of all this talk about burdens and demands, it’s easy to lose perspective.
 Sometimes I need to remind myself to...